-I am an Arts & Science Postdoctoral Fellow at the Women & Gender Studies Institute of the University of Toronto, where I am working on my postdoctoral project on contemporary Russian queer theater and dramatic writing.
+I am a Faculty of Arts & Science Postdoctoral Fellow at the Women & Gender Studies Institute of the University of Toronto, where I am working on a research project about Russian queer theater and dramatic writing.

 My research project seeks to challenge the widely held perception of Russian culture as an arena for exclusively heteronormative discourse by uncovering the vibrant world of queer drama from the years before the 1917 Revolution until today.
 I examine queerness as an object of artistic exploration and a performative strategy that has enjoyed popularity on page and stage in Russia even at a time when homosexuality was criminalized (pre-1922; 1934-1993).
 I zoom in on the stories of queer lives staged in theaters across Russia and complement them with the analysis of production texts (plays and librettos) and interviews with directors to identify languages that Russian theater has developed and used to inscribe queerness into Russian cultural imagination.